OmegaPointZero/nodechan/README.md

 + After 100 threads, new threads cause old ones to 404
 + User ID's per thread
 + Color scheme for said IDs
++ Highlight post by selecting No.
++ Highlight all posts by same user in thread
 + Greentext
++ 404 if attempting to access board that doesn't exist
++ 404 if attempting to access a valid board with invalid page
++ A way to serve a blank board, provided it exists in the DB, and 404 otherwise

 ## To Implement:
 1. User-facing front end: